tergite/tergite-autocalibration/README.md

 **```python worker/calibration supervisor```**

 ## Configuration files
+The sample-space for each node.
+Also here is the target node declared.
 `utilities/user_input.py`
+Qblox cluster configuration file:
 `configuration_files/hardware_configuration.py`
-`configuration_files/transmon_element.toml`
+A collection of reasonable initial values for the device:
+`configuration_files/device.toml`

 ## Structure
+For each calibration node:
-Compilation execution post processing
+Compilation -> execution -> post-processing

 ## Data browsing
-Datasets are stored in data directory
+Datasets are stored in `data_directory`
-Can be viewed with dataset viewer
+Can be browsed with the dataset browser (coming soon)